Our director, Sue Plumb Takamoto, tells the story of how Nozomi Project got started:

 We are still learning so much about business!
 But we have continued to keep our core value of generosity.
 We have used this profit to a) pay the women generous bonuses, b) donate to local and international organizations, and c) set aside for the future of the Nozomi Project.
 We continue to seek to make Nozomi Project sustainable for the futures of our Nozomi team.

-THANK you to the friends in various places who have helped us do what we do.
+THANK YOU to the friends in various places who have helped us do what we do.
 It has truly been an amazing journey, and we are grateful for the many volunteers, friends, and experts who have helped make Nozomi Project better.
 And we love our wonderful Nozomi customers!
 You have bought and proudly shown off our jewelry, shared with your friends, and helped to spread hope around the world.
-We have now sold our products through the web to 40 plus countries!
+We have now sold our products through the web to over 40 countries!
 Thank you.